axel669/lib.acheron-cf/README.md

 code.
 The library ships with a copy of the worker (minus installed packages), but the worker can also be pulled from the repo and deployed.

-> The worker can also be run locally to test things without deploying to CF
+> The worker can also be run locally to test things without deploying to CF.
+> The worker has a single env var (`log_level`) that can be set if more
+> information about the worker is required.
+Values are: `"debug", "info", "warn"
+> "error", "none"`.
+If not set, it will default to `"error"`.
+If set to
+> `"debug"` the worker will log auth config and token details without masking,
+> only use this option running locally if you are seeing errors.

 Steps:
 - Install the worker dependencies